hazdzz/cautious_adam/README.md

-# CautiousAdam
+# Cautious-Adam

 ## About
-The PyTorch implementation of CautiousAdam.
+The PyTorch implementation of Cautious-Adam.

 ## Citation
 ```